sourabhaprasad/kalaa-rang/README.md

 # Kalaa Rang

-A modern, full-stack e-commerce platform built with React and Node.js, featuring a sleek dark theme UI and comprehensive admin management system.
+A modern, full-stack e-commerce platform built with React and Node.js, featuring a sleek dark theme UI and comprehensive admin management system for my small business.

 ## Table of Contents